-Learning through civic engagement is a dynamic and collaborative process wherein students immerse themselves in situational problems of a social, economic or environmental nature.
-They consider possible outcomes and create potential solutions which benefit communities.
-As students apply their skills, knowledge and research to community-based issues, they in turn develop civic leadership.
-Frequently they are models of how an education can improve and sustain the well-being of individuals in their communities.
+Learning through community engagement is a dynamic and collaborative process wherein students immerse themselves in situational problems of a social, economic or environmental nature.
+They consider possible outcomes and create potential solutions that benefit communities.
+As students apply their skills, knowledge and research to community issues, they in turn develop civic leadership.
+Frequently, they are models of how education can improve and sustain the well-being of individuals in their communities.

 The recipient of the John A. Lindquist Award must demonstrate that she or he has provided an excellent education to WSU students and has addressed needs in surrounding communities.

 Describe the faculty or staff member’s accomplishments according to the following criteria: